Tuvalu Food Guide

 Pandanus Fruit

-Large tropical fruit with edible keys, eaten fresh or processed into paste.
-Provides vitamins and natural sweetness.
+A large tropical fruit whose segments, or keys, are eaten fresh or pounded into a paste.
+It brings vitamins and a natural sweetness.

 Taro Leaves in Coconut Milk

-Young taro leaves cooked in coconut cream until soft and creamy.
-Nutritious green vegetable dish common throughout Pacific.
+Young taro leaves simmered in coconut cream until they turn soft and silky.
+It is a nourishing green dish you will run into all over the Pacific.

 Allergens: